 If the wife wishes to return to her maiden or former name, you should complete paragraphs 11 and C of the PETITION and paragraphs 11 and D of the JUDGMENT.

-In addition to these three forms, the Circuit Clerk will give you a Certificate of Dissolution of Marriage which you must complete.
+In addition to these three forms, the Jersey County Circuit Court Clerk will give you a Certificate of Dissolution of Marriage which you must complete.

-Other than providing this information and the appropriate forms, Circuit Clerks are prohibited by law from giving any legal advice.
+Other than providing this information and the appropriate forms, the Jersey County Circuit Court Clerk is prohibited by law from giving any legal advice.